Don't Tell Mum

 Brand immersion

-I joined the client on site during a lifestyle photography shoot.
-Experiencing the brand first-hand helped clarify what mattered most: authenticity.
+I joined the client on site during their lifestyle photography shoot to understand the brand's authentic personality.

-The audience valued moments and experiences over wine knowledge, and any sense of “fun” needed to feel natural rather than manufactured.
+This informed the design direction: the audience valued moments and experiences over wine knowledge, so the site needed to feel naturally fun rather than trying too hard.

 Brand immersion

-I joined the client on site during a lifestyle photography shoot.
-Experiencing the brand first-hand helped clarify what mattered most: authenticity.
+I joined the client on site during their lifestyle photography shoot to understand the brand's authentic personality.

-The audience valued moments and experiences over wine knowledge, and any sense of “fun” needed to feel natural rather than manufactured.
+This informed the design direction: the audience valued moments and experiences over wine knowledge, so the site needed to feel naturally fun rather than trying too hard.

 Visual identity